rmcgibbo/npcuda-example/README.md

 This is an example of a simple Python C++ extension which uses CUDA and is compiled via nvcc.
 The idea is to use this coda as an example or template from which to build your own CUDA-accelerated Python extensions.

 The extension is a single C++ class which manages the GPU memory and provides methods to call operations on the GPU data.
-This C++ class is wrapped via swig or cython -- effectively exporting this class into python land.
+This C++ class is wrapped via *swig* or *cython* -- effectively exporting this class into python land.

+## swig vs cython

+### swig
+Swig is a widely used code generator for exposing C and C++ libraries in high level dynamically typed languages.
+In principle, it involves minimal code rewriting.
+You just have to write swig interface files that instruct swig on how to do the translation.

+In practice, swig and numpy don't work together that well.
+The numpy interface relies on a bunch of magical macros that are extremely difficult to debug.

+### !!cython!!
+Cython is sweet.
+It's basically python, with optional static type declarations and the ability to call c functions directly.
+Take a look at `wrapper.pyx`.
+It looks like python, but it gets translated into C, and then compiled into a shared object file which you import from python (look at the `test.py` file)

+Cython is the way to go.

 To use this code in your own work, refer to the LICENSE file.